MusaKarrar/ml-ops-project/reports/README (1).md

 >
 > Answer:

---- We have tested different operating systems.
+---We have tested different operating systems.
 MacOS and Windows were tested and both operating systems could run the code without problems.
 We tried to test it on Ubuntu, but there are some errors, as it should have been done within minutes.
 Currently, we can conclude that it is not working properly on Ubuntu for now., Our workflows are defined in our YAML file.
-We did not upload the data to github, which is why some of the workflow tests failed, specificly it tries to find the data in test_data.py, which is one of our 3 unit testing files (we also have test_construction.py and test_training.py).
+We did not upload the data to github, which is why some of the workflow tests failed, specifically it tries to find the data in test_data.py, which is one of our 3 unit testing files (we also have test_construction.py and test_training.py).
 The YAML of our problem can be found here.
 We used linting (with ruff-package) on our src files & fixed most of the linting issues.
 Docker is also set up with version control, so every time an update/commit is made & when a VM is enabled in the Compute Engine, then a new docker image is built and saved to the docker registry in Cloud build.
 We only tested for python version 3.10/3.11, since most of the members either had python version 3.10 or 3.11.
 The most important aspect is to ensure that everyone could work on their python environment.

  ---

 ## Running code and tracking experiments